This program is currently suspended. Petitions for new zones are not being accepted until further notice

 - Determine the need for reasonable public access to parking in the area, and the manner and extent that it should be provided.

-If it is determined that a neighborhood permit parking zone is in the public interest, or that altering an existing residential parking zone is in the public interest, LPD will prepare a proposal for the zone, specifying the boundaries, the hours and days on which parking restrictions will apply, and the provisions, if any, for non-resident permit parking.
+If it is determined that a neighborhood permit parking zone is in the public interest, or that altering an existing residential parking zone is in the public interest, the city planner will prepare a proposal for the zone, specifying the boundaries, the hours and days on which parking restrictions will apply, and the provisions, if any, for non-resident permit parking.
 The city may hold public meeting(s), to assist in formulating such proposal.

 Establishment of the zone